hashicorp/terraform-aws-nomad/modules/run-nomad/README.md

 The `run-nomad` script accepts the following arguments:

+* `server` (required): Set to true to run in server mode and false to run in client mode.
-* `cluster-size` (Required): The number of servers to expect in the Nomad cluster.
+* `cluster-size` (Optional): The number of servers to expect in the Nomad cluster.
+Required if `--server` is `true`.
 * `config-dir` (Optional): The path to the Nomad config folder.
 Default is to take the absolute path of `../config`, relative to the `run-nomad` script itself.
 * `data-dir` (Optional): The path to the Nomad config folder.
 Default is to take the absolute path of `../data`, relative to the `run-nomad` script itself.
 * `user` (Optional): The user to run Nomad as.
 Default is to use the owner of `config-dir`.
-* `no-sudo` (Optional): Nomad need root-level privilege to make use of operating system primitives for resource isolation, as those require elevated permissions (see [the docs](https://www.nomadproject.io/intro/getting-started/running.html) for more info).
-If you set this flag, Nomad will run without root-level privilege, which means certain task drivers will not be available.
+* `no-sudo` (Optional): Nomad agents make use of operating system primitives for resource isolation that require elevated (root) permissions (see [the docs](https://www.nomadproject.io/intro/getting-started/running.html) for more info).
+If you set this flag, Nomad will run without root-level privileges, which means certain task drivers will not be available.
+By default, this flag is enabled if `--server` is `true` (server nodes don't need root-level privileges) and disabled if `--server` is `false`.
 * `skip-nomad-config`: If this flag is set, don't generate a Nomad configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-nomad`.

 Example:

 ```
-/opt/nomad/bin/run-nomad --cluster-size 3
+/opt/nomad/bin/run-nomad --server true --cluster-size 3
 ```